andreyorst/grscheme/README.md

 y))` as `1` thus making it `(lambda (y) (+ 1 y))`.
 When we apply `2` to the resulting `#procedure` it will compute `(+ 1 2)`.

-### Variable definition
+### Name definition
+Names are used to hold data.
+Names are not variables, because those are immutable.
+Since this language is pure functional, we can't assign twice to a name without redefining it before.

-Variables are defined with the `define` procedure, which takes two arguments as an input and produces no output.
-This creates two variables in global scope:
+Names are defined with the `define` procedure, which takes two arguments as an input and produces `#void`.
+This creates two names in global scope:

 ```
 > (define abc 123)